Casella Waste Systems Announce - GuruFocus.com

-RUTLAND, Vt., June 13, 2023 (GLOBE NEWSWIRE) -- Casella Waste Systems, Inc. ( CWST), a regional solid waste, recycling and resource management services company, announced today the pricing of an underwritten public offering of 5,263,158 shares of its Class A common stock at a public offering price of $85.50 per share, before offering discounts.
-The offering will result in aggregate gross proceeds of approximately $450.0 million to Casella, before deducting underwriting discounts and offering expenses.
-Casella also granted the underwriters of the offering an option for a period of 30 days to purchase up to an additional 789,473 shares of Class A common stock.
-All of the shares in the offering are to be sold by Casella.
-The offering is expected to close on or about June 16, 2023, subject to customary closing conditions.
+RUTLAND, Vt., June 16, 2023 (GLOBE NEWSWIRE) -- Casella Waste Systems, Inc. ( CWST), a regional solid waste, recycling and resource management services company, announced today the closing of its previously announced underwritten public offering of shares of its Class A common stock, including the full exercise of the underwriters’ option to purchase an additional 789,473 shares, at a public offering price of $85.50 per share, before offering discounts.
+The exercise of the underwriters’ option to purchase additional shares brought the total number of shares of Class A common stock sold by Casella in the offering to 6,052,631 and increased the aggregate gross proceeds from the offering to $517.5 million, before deducting underwriting discounts and offering expenses.

 Casella intends to use the net proceeds from the offering to finance a portion of its previously announced acquisitions of operations from GFL Environmental Inc. and assets of Consolidated Waste Services, LLC and its affiliates, repay borrowings from its revolving credit facility and general corporate purposes.

-Raymond James and Stifel are acting as joint book-running managers for the offering.
-UBS Investment Bank and KeyBanc Capital Markets are acting as passive book-runners for the offering.
+Raymond James and Stifel acted as joint book-running managers for the offering.
+UBS Investment Bank and KeyBanc Capital Markets acted as passive book-runners for the offering.

-The shares are being offered by Casella pursuant to an automatically effective shelf registration statement (including a prospectus) that was previously filed with the U.S. Securities and Exchange Commission (“SEC”).
-The offering is being made only by means of the written prospectus and prospectus supplement that form a part of the registration statement.
-A preliminary prospectus supplement relating to and describing the terms of the offering was filed with the SEC on June 12, 2023, and is available on the SEC’s website at www.sec.gov.
-A final prospectus supplement relating to the offering will be filed with the SEC and will form a part of the registration statement, and will also be available on the SEC’s website.
+The shares were offered by Casella pursuant to an automatically effective shelf registration statement (including a prospectus) that was previously filed with the U.S. Securities and Exchange Commission (“SEC”).
+The offering was made only by means of the written prospectus and prospectus supplement that form a part of the registration statement.
+A final prospectus supplement relating to the offering was filed with the SEC and is available on the SEC’s website.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of, these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification of these securities under the securities laws of any such state or jurisdiction.